New poster competition!

 We are looking for both moving and static posters that illustrate what wellbeing means to you.

-The British Safety Council is launching an exciting new competition to find the best images of wellbeing.
-The organisation has a long history of producing posters to inform, educate and campaign around safety, health and wellbeing.
-With the way we consume media changing, posters are becoming more digital friendly and the competition is looking for both moving and static images to illustrate your messages.
+As an organisation we have a long history of producing static posters to inform, educate and campaign around safety, health and wellbeing.
+Today the way we consume media is changing, with posters becoming more digital-friendly.
+This is our first competition with both moving and static posters on the topic of wellbeing.

 We can’t wait to see what you produce!

 What do we mean by wellbeing?